j248zhu/ETFRecommendationEngine/readme.md

 - Integration with official APIs for real-time data.
 - Enhanced analytics and visualization tools.

-Please see the live Streamlit demo at: https://etfrecommendationengine.streamlit.app Note that this project is built as a PoC.
+Please see the live Streamlit demo at: https://etfrecommendationengine.streamlit.app.
+Note that this project was built as a PoC.